The Rite of Spring: Editions

 The 1929 score as revised in 1948 forms the basis of most modern performances of The Rite.
 Boosey & Hawkes reissued their 1948 edition in 1965, and produced a newly engraved edition (B&H 19441) in 1967.
 The firm also issued an unmodified reprint of the 1913 piano reduction in 1952 (B&H 17271) and a revised piano version, incorporating the 1929 revisions, in 1967.

 The Paul Sacher Foundation, in association with Boosey & Hawkes, announced in May 2013, as part of The Rite's centenary celebrations, their intention to publish the 1913 autograph score, as used in early performances.
 After being kept in Russia for decades, the autograph score was acquired by Boosey & Hawkes in 1947.
 The firm presented the score to Stravinsky in 1962, on his 80th birthday.
 After the composer's death in 1971 the manuscript was acquired by the Paul Sacher Foundation.
 As well as the autograph score, they have published the manuscript piano four-hands score.

 In 2000, Kalmus Music Publishers brought out an edition where former Philadelphia Orchestra librarian Clint Nieweg made over 21,000 corrections to the score and parts.
-Since then a published errata list has added some 310 more corrections, and this is considered to be the most accurate version of the work as of 2013.
+Since then a published errata list added some 310 more corrections.
+Then in 2021, Serenissima Music published a newer Nieweg edition, incorporating 2,200 more corrections based on Stravinsky's autograph manuscript score, superseding the older 2000 edition.